 - Local business registration at the jurisdictional local business office

-Total costs for founding a GmbH are generally between 1,200 and 2,000 Euro.
+Total costs for founding a GmbH are generally between 3,750 and 4,500 euros.

 A GmbH must have one or more managers (Geschaeftsfuehrer), whereby only natural persons with unlimited legal capacity may be appointed as managers.
 The manager may be based in Germany or in another country.